Skadaaa/30-day-apps/README.md

 App/Day 30

-Personal project challenge
+Personal Project Challenge

-An app a day for 30 days written in Java
+-One app a day for 30 days written in Java

 Challenges picked from https://github.com/karan/Projects

+Many thanks to Karan ^^